suffolklibraries/sljekyll/news/_posts/2019-12-09-xmas-events-opening-hours.md

 date: 2019-12-09
 author: alice-violett
 category: news
-excerpt: "In the lead-up to Christmas, you're invited to join in the festive cheer with a range of seasonal events.
-All Suffolk libraries will be closed on 24, 25 and 26 December, and 1 January 2020."
+excerpt: '<p class="mt0">In the lead-up to Christmas, you&apos;re invited to join in the festive cheer with a range of seasonal events.</p>
+<p class="mb0">All Suffolk libraries will be closed on 24, 25 and 26 December, and 1 January 2020.</p>'
 breadcrumb: news
 jquery: true
 dynatable: true
 event-filter: xmas
 featured: true
-featured-excerpt: "In the lead-up to Christmas, you're invited to join in the festive cheer with a range of seasonal events.
-All Suffolk libraries will be closed on 24, 25 and 26 December, and 1 January 2020."
+featured-excerpt: "<p>In the lead-up to Christmas, you're invited to join in the festive cheer with a range of seasonal events.</p>
+<p>All Suffolk libraries will be closed on 24, 25 and 26 December, and 1 January 2020.</p>"
 featured-link-href-text: "See what's happening at your library this Christmas &rarr;"
 featured-image: "/images/featured/featured-lowestoft-xmas.jpg"
 featured-alt: "Father Christmas reading a book at Lowestoft Library"